Pycea/ACX-tweaks/README.md

 ## Features
 - When collapsing a thread, scrolls to the parent comment
+- Keyboard shortcuts
+    - Configurable keys for scrolling to the previous or next unread comment
 - User configurable options
     - Keeps the header above the post, so it doesn't keep appearing whenever you scroll up a little.
     - Hides reactions (hearts).
 However, the note that the author liked a given comment is not removed.